gitandrehub/Natural-Language-Queries-in-Egocentric-Videos/README.md

 -   **`Ego4D_NLQ_Benchmark.ipynb`**: This notebook serves as a quickstart for the Ego4D Moments Benchmark (NLQ) task.
 It details setting up the environment, downloading data, and training the baseline VSLBase and VSLNet model with Omnivore and egoVLP features.

 -   **`egovlp_vslnet_extension.ipynb`**: This notebook extends the baseline by implementing and evaluating the VSLNet model with EgoVLP features.
 It also contains the analysis using the Video-LLaVA model on a manually annotated subset of queries, with results evaluated using metrics such as BLEU and ROUGE.

--   **Note:** GitHub may have trouble rendering the interactive outputs in this notebook.
-For a guaranteed perfect view, please use [nbviewer](https://nbviewer.org/github/Keremm26/Egocentric-NLQ/blob/main/notebooks/egovlp_vslnet_extension.ipynb).

 ## Getting Started